PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 The Silk Road website can only be accessed via TOR anonymous browsing client, which allows its users to browse the Internet anonymously by separating identification and routing, thus concealing network activity from surveillance.
 The alpha version of the TOR software was announced via FreeHaven.net mailing list on September 20th, 2002, followed by its presentation at the 13th USENIX Security Symposium on August 13th, 2004.

-On June 6th, following the posting of Adrian Chen’s article, United States senators Joe Machin and Charles Schumer sent a letter to the U.S. Attorney General urging law enforment to shut down the Silk Road website.
+On June 6th, following the publication of Adrian Chen’s article on Gawker, United States senators Joe Manchin and Charles Schumer sent a letter to the U.S. Attorney General urging law enforcement agencies to shut down the Silk Road website.
 On June 12th, the Sydney Morning Herald published an article titled “Drugs Bought With Virtual Cash,” reporting that the site would be moving to a new server in order to handle a marked increase in traffic.
 The article went on to report that Silk Road’s increase in popularity corresponded with a rise in the value of Bitcoins.
 On July 16th, 2012, Gawkerpublished a follow-up article titled “Are Authorities Closing in on the Online Drug Market Silk Road?”, which reported on rumors that had been circulating about authorities going after Silk Road’s administrator known as “Dread Pirate Roberts.”
 On June 30, 2013, the site was subject to a DDOS attack which limited access to it through the following day.

 The Daily Dot – Everything we know about the alleged Silk Road 2.0 kingpin